List of constituencies of the Puducherry Legislative Assembly

 The Puducherry Legislative Assembly is the unicameral legislature of the Indian union territory (UT) of Puducherry, which comprises four districts: Puducherry, Karaikal, Mahé and Yanam.
-The legislative assembly has 30 seats, of which 5 are reserved for candidates from scheduled castes.
-Additionally 3 members are nominated by the Government of India.
+The legislative assembly has 33 seats, of which 5 are reserved for candidates from scheduled castes and 3 members are nominated by the Government of India.
 30 out of 33 Members are elected directly by the people on the basis of universal adult franchise.

 History

 In terms of the provisions of the Government of Union Territories Act, 1963 the normal tenure of the Assembly is five years, unless sooner dissolved.
 There are 16 Committees in the Assembly.

 Parliamentary and assembly constituencies of Puducherry were redesigned by Delimitation Commission of India based on data obtained in 2001 census of India.
 On 4 January 2008, the Cabinet Committee on Political Affairs (CCPA) decided to implement the order from the Delimitation Commission.
 In addition, three members can be nominated to the assembly by the central government.